-- 1. Schools receive the allocation amounts and documents by Wednesday, January 23, 2019. - 2.
-Share the following components with school council members and all faculty: - a.
+- 1. Receive the allocation amounts and documents on January 15th, 2020. - 2.
+Share the following components with school council members and ALL faculty: - a.
 Site-based Allocation Sheet This shows the standard allocation for staffing.
 Additionally, the form shows the total allocation for Section 6 Operational Funds.
-Section 7 fund allocation are on aseparate list. - b.
-Add-on Sheet Ask Councils to pay particular attention to the FEE WAIVER and the non-instructional add-on supply codes. - c.
-Sections 4 and 5 SBDM Staffing Change Request This allows council to deviate from district staffing standards.
-The deadline for submittal is February 26, 2019. - d.
-SECTION 6 Operational Site-based Budget Work Sheet The Minimum Operational Allocation is listed on the Site-based Allocation Sheet.
-Once councils have made their final decisions, the schools will distribute these funds directly into MUNIS, no later than February 26, 2019.
-The completed Worksheet documenting the council's decisions and the budget for Section 6 funds entered into MUNIS will be sent to Financial Planning Management no later than February 26, 2019. - e.
-SECTION 6 Budget Comparison Report and Worksheet This form can be used as a tool for councils to have a two-year history of actual expenses and most recent line- item budgets.
-This will provide data for determining new-year flex code budgets. - 3.
-Establish a timeline for budget development. - 4.
+Section 7 fund allocation are on a separate list. - b.
+Add-on Sheet Asking Councils to pay particular attention to the FEE WAIVER and the non-instructional add-on supply codes.

+c.
+Sections 4 and 5 - SBDM Staffing Change Request - This allows council to diverge from district staffing standards.
+The Deadline for submittal is February 24, 2020.

+d.
+SECTION 6 Operational Site-based Budget Work Sheet - The Minimum Operational Allocation is listed on the Site-based Allocation Sheet.
+Once councils have made their final decisions, the schools will distribute these funds directly into MUNIS, no later than February 24, 2020.
+The completed Worksheet documenting the council's decisions and the budget for Section 6 funds entered into MUNIS will be sent to Budget Office no later than February 24, 2020.

+e.
+SECTION 6 - Budget Comparison Report and Worksheet - This form can be used as a tool for councils to have a two-year history of actual expenses and most recent lineitem budgets.
+This will provide data for determining new-year flex code budgets.

+- 3. Establish a timeline for budget development. - 4.
 Refer the issue to the budget committee. - 5.
 The budget committee refers to the school needs assessment, the school improvement plan, the prior year's budget, and other priorities for the upcoming school year.
 The committee and the council must keep the focus on student achievement. - 6.
 Determine your personnel needs.
 Compare personnel needs to Jefferson County Board of Education Staffing standards as represented on the Site-based Allocation Sheet. - a.
 Consider new services needed - b.
 Determine if vacancies can be eliminated - 7.
 Determine your instructional materials needs. - a.
-Library
+Library b.
+General supplies